Illinois Public Relations & Communications Graduate Programs

 Master’s degree programs could come in a few of the following forms:

 - A Master of Arts in Communications program offers many concentrations such as corporate communications and public relations or broadcast and digital journalism.
-In these programs, students have an opportunity to gain knowledge and valuable skills to effectively produce materials relating to brand production, media relations, and social media management.
+In these programs, students have an opportunity to gain strategic communication knowledge and valuable skills to effectively produce materials relating to brand production, media relations, and social media management.

 - Master of Science in Communication: Integrated Marketing Communication (M.S.I.M.C) programs use case studies and hands-on experience as their main forms of instruction.
 Many programs strive to instruct students in contemporary marketing methods to assist and create company’s marketing strategies.
-Students could develop practical, applicable skills that may make the transition into the working world easier – helpful if you’re considering changing career fields!
+Students could develop practical, applicable skills, including management skills that may make the transition into the working world easier – helpful if you’re considering changing career fields!

 Doctorate in Communication Programs

 Due to the competitive nature of doctoral degree programs, students may be expected to supply GRE scores and have an undergraduate or master’s level GPA of 3.0 for admission.
 When including research, dissertations, and general course load, students may be expected to study anywhere from 4 to 5 years to complete the program.
 Program lengths vary by school.

 The Doctorate in Communication & Public Relations is one of the main doctoral programs you could find.
 The degree program’s main goal is to help prepare students to jumpstart a career in the academic field post-graduation.
 While the master’s degree program’s aim is to provide education to enter a media career, PhD programs might provide students an avenue to teach the very subjects they are currently studying.
 These programs place an emphasis on scholarship and researching current contemporary media methods.